pkic/pkimm/categories/key-management/_index.md

 #### Guidance

-Sensitive cryptographic keys are protected by hardware security modules that can have various forms and complies with security standards such as FIPS 140-3 or Common Criteria Protection Profiles.
+Sensitive cryptographic keys are protected by hardware security modules that can have various forms and comply with security standards such as FIPS 140-3 or Common Criteria Protection Profiles.
 The keys may be in some case software-protected when there is no high risk associated with its compromise.

 The approved ways of protecting cryptographic keys should have defined rules, which can be specified by the key management policy and followed using the key management procedures.
-Cryptographic devices that protect keys may be quickly identified using inventory of cryptographic keys with reference to inventory of cryptographic devices.
+Cryptographic devices that protect keys may be quickly identified using the inventory of cryptographic keys with reference to an inventory of cryptographic devices.

 The inventory of cryptographic devices should contain relevant information such as:
 - Vendor and device model identification